 Fast fashion, you might have heard the phrase thrown around a lot lately and thought it’s just another buzz-term.
 The reality is it’s more than just a catchy phrase, it’s an epidemic – one I have contributed to knowingly.
-We all have.
+Perhaps we all have.

 It’s about the cheap undies, quick party purchases and easy everyday-wear buys and I’m not just talking Target and K-Mart here.
 Most ‘big’ brands have got their thumbs in all kinds of unethical and mildly unappealing processes.

-We need to get our heads out of the commercial fumes, start exploring minimalism in our wardrobes and begin a new generation of thoughtful shoppers who are happy to spend more if it means helping other humans and helping our environment.
-Below you will find 5 Australian brands that tick all the ethical boxes.
+But we need to get our heads out of the commercial fumes, start exploring minimalism in our wardrobes and begin a new generation of thoughtful shoppers who are happy to spend more if it means helping other humans and helping our environment.
+So we’ve dug up five Australian brands that tick all the ethical boxes.
 Oh and they’re worth every penny too.

 Lonely Kids Club was created by Warwick.
 His t-shirt addiction combined with a disenchantment with his construction degree, started his journey to the now flourishing quirky and colourful clothing label.
 Currently six years old, Lonely Kids Club clothes are all made in his store in St Leonards, Sydney.